 In spite of that, it seems impossible to those of us are battling an eating disorder.
-Simple tasks such as getting out of bed, getting dressed or eating breakfast can be utterly impossible.
+Simple tasks such as getting out of bed, getting dressed, or eating breakfast can feel utterly impossible.

 My experience was with anxiety and anorexia with purging tendencies.
 With that daily battle, the struggle was REAL for me.

 The list goes on.
 Nothing seems easy when your brain is so full of chatter, static, and opposition that you can’t think clearly, much less grasp reality.

 I couldn’t do any normal task without the ED voice in my brain screaming loud as hell.
 When I’d pick out my clothes in the morning my eating disorder voice would berate me with put-downs such as: “You are not good enough.You look awful.
 If you use a behavior (run, crunch, restrict, purge) this will all be better.”…

 And that same dialogue repeated when I looked in the mirror to do my make-up or fix my hair.
 That would sound like: “You are not good enough.
 You look awful.
 If you use a behavior (run, crunch, restrict, purge) this will all be better.”…